RobertMueller2/PowertoysRunLocationRunnerPlugin/README.md

 ## Install

-Use one of the releases and copy the archive content to `%localappdata\PowerToys\RunPlugins\LocationRunner`.
+Use one of the releases and copy the archive content to `%localappdata%\PowerToys\RunPlugins`.
+This should create a subdirectory `LocationRunner`.

 Please note, if you are updating, and if you have just used PowerToys Run, you may have to exit PowerToys because otherwise the files may be in use.